neurodatascience/course-2020-assessments/practical/practical-assignment.md

 # Practical assignment

+**Due date: 31 May, 2020 at midnight (UTC-4).
+Changes made to repositories after this time will not be considered during grading.
+Please refer to the description below for instructions on how to submit your repository.**

 You have seen during class that we worry quite a lot about "p-hacking" (or the equivalent in machine learning; e.g., [see this short press article](https://venturebeat.com/2018/04/24/its-time-to-address-the-reproducibility-crisis-in-ai/)).
 See for instance the 2011 [Simmons and Simonsohn](https://journals.sagepub.com/doi/full/10.1177/0956797611417632) describing how poor statistical practices can impact generated p-values.
 This exercise is designed to demonstrate how researchers can (easily) produce false positives or inflated prediction rates via p-hacking.